JordanFinch72/Lema/README.md

-# LEMA
-LEMA: The Linguistic Etymology Map Assistant
+# LEMA: The Linguistic Etymology Map Assistant

 ## Description
 LEMA is a tool that allows people to create custom etymology maps, as seen on the /r/etymologymaps subreddit (https://reddit.com/r/etymologymaps).